ctkelley/MultiPrecisionArrays.jl/docs/src/Details/Termination.md

 is ```litmax = 10```, which I may change at any time.

-If ```TR > TW``` then I assume you are trying to address extreme ill-coditioning.
+If ```TR > TW``` then I assume you are trying to address extreme ill-conditioning.
 In that case I terminate when the norm of the correction seems to stagnate.

 ```math
 \| d_{new} \| \ge R_{max} \| d_{old} \|
 ```

 This approach may take one more iteration than the one recommended in [demmelir](@cite) but is simpler and will get you to the theoretical error bould of working precision if